alexdanilowicz/BarGraph/README.md

 Apply for an [Untappd API key](https://untappd.com/api/docs)s.

-You'll also want to put USERNAMES in thw `.env` file as a list, like so:
+You'll also want to put USERNAMES in the `.env` file as a list, like so:

 ```
 echo "USERNAMES=alexdannylow,andrewbogo" >> .env